programminghistorian/jekyll/lessons/naive-bayesian.md

 causes your classifier to only throw out a message as junk when faced with some hefty evidence.
-By the same token, if you're sorting the results of a medical test into "positive" and "negative" piles, you may want to weight the positive more heavily (you can always do a second test, but if you send the patient home telling them they're healthy when they're not, that might not turn out so well).
+By the same token, if you're sorting the results of a medical test into "positive" and "negative" piles, you may want to weight the positive more heavily: you can always do a second test, but if you send the patient home telling them they're healthy when they're not, that might not turn out so well.

 So there you have it, step by step.
 You have applied a Naive Bayesian to the unattributed manuscripts, and you now have three neat piles.
 Of